[Previous page Index page - The English Business of Slavery - ] [You are now on a page filed as business0.html] [Next page Chapter 1 ] -

 some interesting commercial names, referred to by Brenner or other

-is a risk of missing some notable merchants.
-This risk is greater,
+There is a risk of missing some notable merchants.
+This risk is

-the longer the timeframe is being considered, and my own work by now
+greater, the longer the timeframe is being considered, and my own

-also presents many useful lists in Richard S. Dunn, Sugar and
+Dunn also presents many useful lists in Richard S.

-Slaves: The Rise of the Planter Class in the English West Indies,
+Dunn, Sugar and Slaves: The Rise of the Planter Class in the

 Another reason to emphasise